aukletio/Auklet-Releaser-C/README.md

 Application-dbg.
 Application-dbg does not need to actually contain debug info.

         cp Application{,-dbg}

-1. Initialize the application's environment variables

 1. Then you can create a release.
-For an application named "Application" that would look like

-        release Application
+        release <InsertYourApplication>

 Your code is almost ready to be analyzed by Auklet!
 Check out the README on the [Auklet Client's][auklet_client] repository for instructions of how to run your application with Auklet.

  ## Advanced Settings